Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 Here is our recommended approach based on your situation:

-• For most Canadians with available TFSA room: Open a TFSA GIC at EQ Bank or Oaken Financial.
+• For most Canadians with available TFSA room: Open a TFSA GIC at EQ Bank (3.15% for 1-year) or Oaken Financial (3.80% for 5-year).
 You’ll earn a competitive rate with zero tax on the interest.
-Start with a 1-year term if you’re uncertain about locking in longer.
+Use our EQ Bank referral linkyou both get $20 when you deposit $100.

 • If you already have your TFSA maxed out: A non-registered GIC at EQ Bank or Oaken Financial is still significantly better than a big bank GIC.
-The rate difference of 1+ percentage point compounds over time.
+The rate difference compounds over time.

-• If you’re not sure you can lock up the money: Start with a high-interest savings account at EQ Bank (2.75% with no lock-in) until you’re certain.
+• If you’re not sure you can lock up the money: Start with a high-interest savings account at EQ Bank until you’re certain.
 Then move to a GIC once you’re comfortable with the timeline.

 • For longer-term planning: Consider the GIC ladder strategy — split your investment across 1, 2, and 3-year terms so one matures every year, giving you access to funds and the opportunity to reinvest at current rates.